 Visitors – Another name for users on a website.

 Website – An online portal for companies and individuals where products and services can be displayed through images and text.
-A good website needs to be user friendly, easy navigable, aesthetically pleasing and functional.
+A good website needs to be user-friendly, easily navigable, aesthetically pleasing and functional.

-Yahoo – One of the three major search engines of the world, more popular in the USA than it is in the UK.
+Yahoo – One of the three major search engines in the world, more popular in the USA than it is in the UK.